It’s time to upgrade your game with freelancer negotiation tips for getting paid what you…

 17. 48% of American freelancers in 2019 were paid on a fixed fee basis.
 29% were paid hourly.
 23% were paid in a mix of both fixed fee and hourly pay.

-18. Perceptions of income stability are currently changing in the United States, with the majority of freelancers seeing multiple sources of income as more stable than just working at one job.
+18. Perceptions of income stability are currently changing in the United States, with the majority of freelancers seeing several different sources of income as more stable than just working at one job.

 How American Freelancers Get Started